AI Innovation

 Some guides stop at “use AI in your workflows” like that’s the whole plan.
 (Spoiler: it’s not.)

-What most overlook is this—AI implementation isn’t just technical, it’s cultural.
-Starting with a defined pilot project lets your team focus on measurable wins before scaling.
-Don’t worry about transforming everything at once; precision beats ambition early on.
+What most overlook is this: AI implementation isn’t just technical, it’s cultural.
+Start with a defined pilot project.
+Let your team focus on measurable wins before scaling.
+You don’t need to transform everything at once.
+Precision beats ambition early on.

 ‘AI literacy’ gets tossed around vaguely, but here’s the edge: teaching employees how to prompt effectively?
 That’s the real unlock.
 It’s what makes human-AI collaboration productive, not chaotic.